karolyuuki/Clustering-survey/Clustering papers.md

 - Limited size of dataset that can be processed

-There is two basic approaches to generate a hierarchical clustering a)Agglomerative: Starts with the points as individual clusters and merge the closest pair at each step b)Divisive: Starts with one cluster and at each step split a cluster in two
+There is two basic approaches to generate a hierarchical clustering a)Agglomerative: Starts with the points as individual clusters and merge the closest pair at each step. b)Divisive: Starts with one cluster and at each step split a cluster in two.

 ###Concepts
     1)Proximity matrix